 Today you’ll spend the morning in Toronto before heading to the train station to catch the train to Ottawa, the capital city of Canada.
 We've included business-class train tickets, meaning you can enjoy the 5-hour train journey in style.
 Depending on the time of day, you'll get a warm meal as well as access to the bar cart, which will offer you a selection of wines or maybe a G&T to enjoy as you sit in large, comfortable seats.
 You'll also have access to the business class lounge in Toronto, so you can await boarding in comfort.
 In Ottawa, check into your hotel for two nights and get straight out exploring – why not head to a classy French restaurant for dinner to celebrate the city’s bilingualism?

 Ask people what the capital of Canada is, and most of them will say Vancouver or maybe Toronto.
 However, the correct answer is the historic city of Ottawa, where a tiny lumber town has grown into a cultural capital, with the gothic Parliament buildings forming the heart of downtown.
-We’ve included a walking tour with Urban Adventures, which will guide you around the impressive architecture of Ottawa, before heading over the river to discover how despite the close physical proximity, Quebec and Ontario are very different provinces.
+We’ve included a walking tour, which will guide you around the impressive architecture of Ottawa, before heading over the river to discover how despite the close physical proximity, Quebec and Ontario are very different provinces.

 After the tour, why not head towards the Sparks Street Mall and ByWard Market, an area populated with cafes, craft shops and farmers markets?
 Make sure you buy an Obama cookie, the maple leaf-shaped biscuit named when President Obama dropped by the bakery for a snack in 2009 – they’re famous and delicious!